 Method: Dietary patterns were derived using factor analysis of an 85-item food frequency questionnaire (FFQ).
 Eating behaviours were assessed using the Children’s Eating Behaviour Questionnaire (CEBQ).
 Measures of body composition included age-specific BMI cut-offs, WHO z-scores, sum of skinfolds, waist and arm circumferences and body fat percentage.
-Using adjusted regression analysis, we examined associations between measures of body composition, dietary patterns and eating behaviours.
+Using adjusted regression analysis, we examined associations between dietary patterns, eating behaviours and measures of body composition.

 Results: Three distinct dietary patterns were defined; “healthy/prudent”, “African/Caribbean” and “processed/snacking”.
 The “processed/snacking” pattern was associated with greater odds of obesity; OR 1.53 (95%CI: 1.07 to 2.19).
 The “African/Caribbean” and the “healthy/prudent” patterns were associated with a lower arm circumference (β=-0.23cm (-0.45 to -0.01)) and sum of skinfolds (β=-1.36cm (-2.88 to -0.37)), respectively.
 Lower enjoyment of food and food responsiveness, and greater slowness in eating and satiety, were associated with lower arm and waist circumferences, WHO z-scores and obesity (all p<0.05).

-Conclusion: In children of mothers with obesity, those who followed a “processed/snacking” dietary pattern had greater odds of obesity.
+Conclusion: In children of mothers with obesity, those who had higher scores on a “processed/snacking” dietary pattern had greater odds of obesity.
 In contrast slowness in eating was associated with lower measures of body composition.
 These novel findings highlight modifiable behaviours in high-risk pre-school children which could contribute to public health strategies for prevention of childhood obesity.

 Introduction: Recent figures from the National Child Measurement Programme in England suggest that nearly a quarter of pre-school children have overweight or obesity1, with one in 40 children being affected by severe obesity.
 Obesity in early life is a predictor for adolescent and adulthood obesity 2–4, with a recent meta-analysis of 37 studies reporting that children classified as having obesity using body mass index (BMI) were five-times more likely to have obesity as adults compared to their healthy weight counterparts 5.
 Worldwide, there is intense focus on reducing rates of childhood obesity 6,7.
-The UK government recommend creating healthier food environments in schools, local areas and providing parents with information on healthy food choices for their families with the aim of halving rates of childhood obesity are 2030 6.
+The UK government recommend creating healthier food environments in schools, local areas and providing parents with information on healthy food choices for their families with the aim of halving rates of childhood obesity by 2030 6.

 Several studies have independently suggested a relationship between eating behaviours 8–11 or dietary intake 12,13 and body composition in childhood.
 Associations between weight status in early life and food approach eating behaviours, such as food responsiveness and emotional overeating and consumption of energy dense foods have consistently been reported.
 Longitudinal studies suggest that eating habits and food choices established in childhood are likely to persist into adulthood 14–18.
 Therefore, the early years provide a unique opportunity to develop and establish healthy eating habits and behaviours.